lekkimworld/salesforce-rag-masterclass/README.md

         * `Data Source`
         * `Data Source Object`
     4. Click Save
+8. Activate the retriever you just created
-8. Add the default retriever created for the search index into the `Insurance Coverage Verification` prompt template
+9. Add the retriever you created for the search index into the `Insurance Coverage Verification` prompt template where it says `RETRIEVER`.
+Add the Free Text as the retriever input and return all 3 fields from the retriever.